How Long Should a Non-Disclosure Agreement (NDA) Last For?

 It is important to note that information received after the final date of the NDA will not become confidential information.
 Even if an NDA has a survival clause that protects information received before the termination date, information received after will not be included.
 An example of this may be where you sign an NDA during the course of employment, but after leaving the job the NDA continues to apply for a certain amount of time (eg. 1-year post-employment).
 Any new confidential information you learn relevant to your prior position will not be covered by the NDA.

 What Happens When the Contract Expires

 Better NDAs will provide for what happens after the term of the contract expires.
-Usually, it will provide that, even if the term has ended, the disclosing party retains its obligations under intellectual property laws.
+Usually it will provide that even if the term has ended, the disclosing party retains its obligations under intellectual property laws.
 The primary rights will always extend to the employer (or the one aiming to protect the confidential information).
-It is always necessary to find out how long your NDA lasts and see how it may affect you in the future.
+It is always necessary to find out how long your non-disclosure agreement will last, and see how it may affect you in the future.

 Jakub is a legal intern at Lawpath as part of the content team.
 He is currently studying a Bachelor of Laws at Macquarie University.
 His main interest is on the integration of legal and technological services.